 And there’s plenty more evidence to confirm this finding.
 The idea that stock returns are positively skewed (the technical term for the idea that a small number of firms are responsible for all the gains) was originally reported in the 1998 inaugural issue of the Journal of Portfolio Management, in an article titled “Why Active Managers Underperform the S&P 500: The Impact of Size and Skewness”.
-The theme has been revisited many times, and has been confirmed by the likes of Vanguard, JP Morgan, S&P, Morningstar, and other academic researchers.
+The theme has been revisited many times, and has been confirmed by the likes of Vanguard, S&P, Morningstar, and other academic researchers.

 Source: Morgan Housel